Ruth I. Michler: Memorial conferences and prize

-Michler was killed in an accident in Boston on November 1, 2000, when she was struck by a construction vehicle while riding her bicycle.
+Michler was killed in an accident in Boston on November 1, 2000, when she was struck by a construction vehicle while on her bicycle.
 Several conferences were organized in her honor.
-Two conferences resulted in a volume of papers dedicated to her memory which includes a dedicatory article and an article describing her research.
-In 2007 the Association for Women in Mathematics inaugurated the Ruth I. Michler Memorial Prize which is "awarded annually to a woman recently promoted to Associate Professor or an equivalent position in the mathematical sciences".
+Two conferences resulted in a volume of papers dedicated to her memory In 2007 the Association for Women in Mathematics inaugurated the Ruth I. Michler Memorial Prize which is "awarded annually to a woman recently promoted to Associate Professor or an equivalent position in the mathematical sciences".